jamiedidthis/quartz/content/notes/Deep time.md

 > [[John McPhee|McPhee]], *[[Basin and Range]]*, p.
 29

-It decenters the human, and forces us to ask [[notes/Are we being good ancestors?]]
+It decenters the human, and forces us to ask [[notes/good ancestors]]

 > Seen in deep time—viewed even in the relatively shallow time since the last glaciation—the notion of human dominance over the planet seems greedy, delusory.
 >